Magnus Holte

-Magnus Holte (born 27 March 2006) is a Norwegian footballer who plays for Norwegian club Hødd, on loan from Rosenborg.
+Magnus Holte (born 27 March 2006) is a Norwegian footballer who plays for Norwegian club Levanger, on loan from Rosenborg.

 Club career

 Holte signed for Rosenborg from Nardo in 2021.
 In August 2022 he signed his first professional contract.
-On 18 September 2022, Holte made his league debut in a 3-1 win over Lillestrøm coming on as a substitute.
+On 18 September 2022, Holte made his league debut in a 3–1 win over Lillestrøm coming on as a substitute.
 Doing so he became the youngest player to play for Rosenborg in a league match with 16 years and 175 days, beating the record of John Hou Sæter.
 A record that under 2 months later was broken by his teammate Sverre Nypan.

-On 6 August 2023, he scored his first goal for Rosenborg when he secured a 2-1 away win in a league match against Haugesund.
+On 6 August 2023, he scored his first goal for Rosenborg when he secured a 2–1 away win in a league match against Haugesund.